If you’ve always got bumpy skin, don’t worry — you aren’t the only one.

-These small bumps often look like those on the skin of a plucked chicken, or goosebumps.
+These small bumps often look like plucked chicken skin, or goosebumps.
 In teens and adults, the bumps are usually on the upper arms, thighs and buttocks; in children, it’s on the upper arms, thighs and cheeks; and in more severe cases it can spread to the lower legs and forearms.
 Although it’s medically harmless, keratosis pilaris can still be bothersome for those who have it.

 We spoke with Margaret Wat, MD, PhD, a dermatology specialist at Banner – University Medical Center Tucson, about this common skin condition, and the best ways to treat it.
-Getting rid of keratosis pilaris completely may not be an option, but there are lots of things you can do to make it more manageable.
+There is not a cure for keratosis pilaris and getting rid of it completely may not be an option.
+But there are lots of things you can do to make it more manageable.

 Keratosis pilaris may be a mouthful, but it is very easy to explain.
-The condition is caused by plugs of dead skin cells clogged in your hair follicles.
+The condition is caused by plugs of dead skin cells (buildup of keratin) clogged in your hair follicles.
 The American Academy of Dermatology (AAD) explains that this condition causes tiny bumps that can:

 - Feel rough and dry like sandpaper